codepath/android_guides/Collaborating-on-Projects-with-Git.md

 git pull origin master
 ```

+### Resolving Merge Conflicts

+A merge conflict occurs when two branches have changed the same part of the same file, and then those branches are merged together.
+For example, if you make a change on a particular line in a file, and your colleague working in a repository makes a change on the exact same line, a merge conflict occurs.

+In this case, Git has trouble understanding which change should be used, so it asks you to help out.
+Refer to [this excellent github guide](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) to resolve these edit merge conflicts.

 ### Adding New Features

 New features should be added in special [feature branches](https://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is) that allow changes to be made in isolation.
 First, we can create a new branch to work on: